 Remember that employees learn and digest information in different ways, so make sure that your communication channels are varied to take this into account.
 To learn more, head over to our communications strategies for ESPPs.

 Tax and compliance issues can become very complicated, especially if you have a global workforce.

 The rules and regulations vary widely from country to country, e.g. local payroll tax, withholding and reporting obligations, securities filings, foreign exchange restrictions, payroll deduction limitations, etc.

 Failing to understand the impact that these issues can bring about could fatally undermine your ESPP, so make sure that you have a complete grasp of this area.

-If you’d like to see for yourself how the Global Shares stock plan administration software can help your company, book a one-on-one, no-obligation consultation today and we’ll demonstrate our award-winning software.
+If you’d like to see for yourself how the Global Shares stock plan administration software can help your company, book a one-on-one, no-obligation consultation today and we’ll demonstrate our software.

 All companies referenced are shown for illustrative purposes only, and are not intended as a recommendation or endorsement by J.P.
 Morgan in this context.